« home

 No description has been provided for this image

-This significant lowering of oxide formation energies compared to other anions might at least partially be an artifact of too little experimental data outside oxide systems.
+Note that this significant lowering of oxide formation energies compared to other anions might at least partially be an artifact of too little experimental data outside oxide systems.
 In other words, perhaps there should be stronger corrections applied to nitrides, selenides, etc. as well but because there's insufficient experimental data to fit a robust correction scheme there, MP doesn't.